jamesioppolo/email/README.md

 ## Validation

-The appliation will return a 400 status code if any of the required parameters of `to`, `subject`, `text` and `from` are missing.
-The application will also return a 400 status code if the `to`, `cc` or `bcc` paramaters are not valid arrays of email addresses.
-The application uses the [validator](https://www.npmjs.com/package/validator) npm package.
+* The API will return a 400 status code if any of the required parameters of `to`, `subject`, `text` and `from` are missing.
+* The API will return a 400 status code if the `to`, `cc` or `bcc` paramaters are not valid arrays of email addresses.
+* The API uses the [validator](https://www.npmjs.com/package/validator) npm package to confirm valid email structure

 ## Error handling